RMDLO/COCOpen-OpenCV/docs/EXAMPLE_RUN.md

 # Navigate into the COCOpen directory
 $ cd COCOCpen-OpenCV
 ```

-## **2. Configure Data **
+## **2. Configure Data**
 a.
-The provided `config/parameters.yml` file already contains an Azure connection string that is ready to generate data using the UIUCWires dataset
+The provided `config/parameters.yml` file already contains an Azure connection string that is ready to generate data using the UIUCWires dataset.

 ```yaml
 # Pointer to raw input imagery and directory structuring